Mog-Rouhi/ludus-cat-server/README.md

-# Project Created with JavaScript and Node.js
+# CAT A A S project created JavaScript and Node.js

-Using CAT AS A SERVICE API.
+Fetching cat as a service API [https://cataas.com]

 ## Available Scripts